Master of International Trade Law and Economics (MITLE)

 The Master of International Trade Law and Economics (MITLE) degree is offered by USC Dornsife College of Letters, Art and Sciences Department of Economics jointly with USC Gould School of Law.
 This degree provides students with an interdisciplinary, global perspective and the knowledge and skills relevant to the laws, policies, and business practices that shape international trade and economics.

-The Master of International Trade Law and Economics is a one-year, 32-unit degree program offered on campus on a full-time basis, and students can apply for Fall or Spring semester.
+The Master of International Trade Law and Economics is a one-year, 32-unit degree program offered on campus on a full-time basis, and enrollment is available for the fall and spring semester.
 This degree is open to anyone with a bachelor’s degree in any field, however, students are recommended to have a strong foundation in economics and/or mathematics or, another quantitative background.

 Career Paths